On the south coast of Crete there weren’t many good beaches.

 In the nearby town, about a kilometer away, there were a few hotels and restaurants.
 Out at the beach, there were some small apartment complexes set back in the hinterland, amongst olive trees.

 There was only one hotel on the beach front and that’s where we were staying.

-The hotel was pretty basic and badly needed renovating.
-It had twelve rooms.
+The hotel was pretty basic.
+It badly needed renovating.
+There were twelve rooms.
 The rooms were very small but they had their own cooking facilities and oddly enough, very large balconies.
 We were on the second story at the front.
 As long as the weather was sunny, the balcony was a fine place to spend time; we had a view of the beach and the ocean, and the high rocky promontories at either end of the bay.